imi-bigpicture/wsidicom/README.md

     slide.save(path_to_output)
 ```

 The output folder must already exists.
-Be careful to specify a unique folder folder to avoid mixing files from diferent images.
+Be careful to specify a unique folder folder to avoid mixing files from different images.

 ## Settings